Energinet-DataHub/opengeh-process-manager/docs/ProcessManager/Development.md

 The purpose of `7.Example` is to give inspiration of how one may implement orchestrations in the process manager.
 Notice how the structure is a simplified version of folder [`4.
 Orchestrations`](#solution-folder-4-orchestrations).
-The `Example Orchestration` contains two examples, with and without input.
+The `Example Orchestration` contains multiple examples, with and without input.
 These can be used as inspiration to get up and running.

 The tests document how one may start an orchestration, how one may test the orchestration's activities, and how one may